If you think your smartphone is good enough to capture the best bits of your summer holiday, think again.

 So what’s the answer?
 Ruggedised compact cameras.
 Their robust designs and weather seals allow you to take them into a pool without a second thought.
 Better still, they’re made to be virtually indestructible so you can hand them over to kids without worrying about damage.

-In this round-up, we’ve pulled together five of the toughest cameras you can buy right now, from Nikon, Fujifilm, Olympus, Ricoh and GoPro.
+In this round-up, we’ve pulled together six of the toughest cameras you can buy right now, from Nikon, Panasonic, Fujifilm, Olympus, Ricoh and GoPro.

 Related: Best cameras

 How we test waterproof compact cameras

 Each of the compacts in this roundup was subjected to the same stringent tests.
 First, each camera was run through the lab.
 This reveals the level of detail the sensor resolves and offers a clear indication of its noise response at high sensitivity settings.

 We then carried out real-world testing, where the cameras were used both outdoors and indoors to get an idea on the reliability of their exposure systems.
 Thereafter we tested each camera underwater in a swimming pool and dropped it from arm’s length onto a solid concrete floor.

 - Excellent photo quality

 - Sensors aplenty